-Have web safe fonts
+Use web safe fonts

-Also, firewall rules can block image hosting domains.
+Firewall rules can block image hosting domains.
 In this case, the receiver of the email needs to enable firewall rules to be able to see images.

 Things that you can do to help you with this issue is to not create emails that depend only on images displayed in the email, but always have some text and always provide a web version of the email in the link.

 All email marketers know that they can boost conversion with videos.
 Unfortunately, email clients are lagging behind in supporting our efforts for more exciting marketing emails.
-This can be solved by using GIF images instead of video in your emails.
+This can be solved by using GIF images instead of videos in your emails.
 We’ve created a video tutorial where you can learn how to create and add a GIFs to your email.

-Be careful with columns
+Be careful with columns in emails

 Columns can sometimes break under each other in Outlook and other email clients.
 You can use the ”Reorder on mobile” option switched off in this case.
 This feature is supported in more advanced email builders only, like Chamaileon.